Early Housing Sign-up FAQ

 Who is eligible to apply early?

 Early housing sign‐up is open to all rising juniors and seniors (who have fulfilled their four semester residency requirement, or 3 semesters on campus and a semester of an L&C study abroad program during the sophomore year).
-If you participated in an overseas program during your sophomore year, you are required to live on campus in the Fall 2018 for your fourth semester of residency, and you will qualify for Early Sign-Up incentives provided you meet the February 9 deadline.
+If you participated in an overseas program during your sophomore year, you are required to live on campus in the Fall 2019 for your fourth semester of residency, but you will qualify for Early Sign-Up incentives provided you meet the February 8 deadline.

 Why should I apply early?